polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 #### Polarbeargo
 * Reading [A generic framework for privacy preserving deep learning](https://arxiv.org/pdf/1811.04017.pdf)
 * Focus on continue writing and fix readme and the medium story will fully on writing medium tomorrow.
-* Focus on implementing and Debugging Robotic Software Engineer Nanodegree project Map my world robot
+* Focus on implementing and Debugging Robotic Software Engineer Nanodegree project Map my world robot.
 * Implementing and Debugging AI for trading Nanodegree project Smart Beta and Portfolio Optimization.
 * Saw Harkirat demonstrate his well-structured code contribution on MINST FL with 90% accuracy and colorful & beauty MINST images feel truly amazing and wonderful from my heart, Thank you Harkirat and thank you for continuing share thoughts with us!
 * Thank you Sarah Majors for reply all the question to Halwai Aftab Hasan and have fun time discuss thoughts with Hark:)!